Most new college students seem to find that one of the biggest adjustments they have to make is having a roommate.

 Are you comfortable with voicing your opinion?

-When living with another person, it’s certain that you’ll have to be able to assert yourself at times.
+When living with another person, it’s certain that you’ll have to be able to assert yourself

 Whether it’s a simple request (can you put your headphones in?) or a big one (please don’t bring your dates back here at two in the morning), your roommate will have behaviors that interrupt your life.